dchwebb/Punck/README.md

 Two internal ADCs read the various potentiometers using DMA circular mode.
 Timers in PWM mode are used to variably illuminate the LEDs integrated into the push buttons.

-An external crystal provides clocking at 12MHz which is scaled using the internal PLL to a main system clock of 400MHz.
+An external crystal clocked at 12MHz is scaled using the internal PLL to a main system clock of 400MHz.
 USB is clocked from the internal 48 MHz RC oscillator.

 The microcontroller operates in device mode simultaneously managing three USB classes: